scapcommunity/XCCDF/markdown/xccdf.md

 | http://www.kb.cert.org | US-CERT vulnerability notes database – the identifier value should be a vulnerability note number (e.g., "709220") |
 | http://www.us-cert.gov/cas/techalerts | US-CERT technical cyber security alerts – the identifier value should be a technical cyber security alert ID (e.g., "TA05-189A") |

+An author may create a new URI for an identification system not listed in the table; this URI shall not duplicate any of the Table 10 URI values.

+In particular, organizations that issue XCCDF benchmarks should define an organization-specific URIs denoting a *lifetime reference identifier* for the rule and provide such a lifetime reference identifier for each rule using this URI.

+1. In different versions of a benchmark, the rule's lifetime reference identifier must stay the same, if the new version of the rule is concerned with the same issue (even though the prescribed requirement may have changed).

+   Exceptions may occur in the following cases:

+   a.
+Keeping the reference identifier unchanged would lead to
+      confusion (e.g., because the reference identifier carries semantics and a rule change would lead to a contradiction between what a user would understand when looking at the reference identifier and the actual contents of the rule.)

+   b.
+There is no clear one-to-one relationship between the old
+      version of a rule and a corresponding rule in the new version of the baseline (e.g., because a rule has been re-factored into many rules.)

+2. In case of exception 1a or 1b, information about the relationship between rule lifetime reference identifiers in an older version of a benchmark to a rule's current lifetime reference identifier must be provided in form of additional \<xccdf:ident\> elements that use the organization-specific lifetime reference identifier as follows:

+   a.
+If the reference identifier had to be changed to avoid confusion (exception 1a),
+      a relationship to the former lifetime reference identifier is to be provided with an additional \<xccdf:ident\> element that specifies the former lifetime reference identifiers and
+      carries the additional XML attribute `@historic` and value `outdated`.

+   b.
+If there is no one-to-one relationship (exception 1b),
+      a relationship to one or more other lifetime reference identifiers is to be provided with an additional \<xccdf:ident\> element for each of these related lifetime reference identifiers that carries the additional XML attribute `@historic` and value `related`

+      Organizations may define organization-specific additional attributes
+      in order to provide additional information about the nature of such a relationship.

+3. Lifetime reference identifiers must not be reused/reassigned from one issue to an unrelated issue.

+Ideally, the syntax of rule lifetime reference identifiers should be chosen such that (1) it carries no semantics (to avoid occurrences that lead to exception 1a above) and (2) the lifetime reference identifier is of a form and length such that humans are able to use it for referring to a rule.
+Therefore, lifetime reference identifiers should take the form of an organization-specific rule-enumeration (e.g., `R12343`, `BL636-40016`, ...) rather than slugs derived from the rule contents (e.g., `configure_password_length`, or `disable_foo_service`) or overly long strings such as UUIDs, hashes, etc.

 An _\<xccdf:ident\>_ element MAY also have additional attributes from schemas other than the XCCDF schema.
 Individual organizations and standards MAY associate specific interpretations of rules based on the value of an _\<xccdf:ident\>_ element and these additional attributes are allowed in order to refine those interpretations.
 These additional attributes MUST NOT alter the processing of a benchmark document as described in Section 7, although they MAY be added to the output of Document Generation or displayed to users during processing.

 #### 6.4.4.4\<xccdf:check\> and \<xccdf:complex-check\>Elements